Introduction to GIMP Alternatives

 In this article, we learn about GIMP Alternatives.
 GIMP is a free raster image editing software that was launched in 1996.
 It is mainly used for or editing images, working on composition, retouching photos and so on.
-GIMP is an easy to use application that can be used by artists for rendering huge volumes of images, converting images into other formats and also has an online batch processing system.
+GIMP is an easy-to-use application that artists can use to render huge volumes of images, convert images into other formats, and have an online batch processing system.

 Top GIMP Alternatives

 You can try out other options and alternatives for GIMP.
 There are numerous applications that can replace GIMP.
-Some of these are free to use while the other comes in the paid version.
+Some of these are free to use, while the others come in the paid version.

 1. Adobe Photoshop

 Photoshop tops the list of almost any discussions that include image editing software.
 Today, it is seen as an industry-leading image editing application.
 Photoshop offers advanced features and effects that can be used to edit the images, convert objects into 3D artworks, and for creating spectacular image effects.
 It offers great flexibility and empowers its users for bringing the concepts and visuals into the digital platform.
 You can change the color levels, add filters, play with mask channel options, include textures, and the list goes on.
 Photoshop is the perfect tool that can match the user’s creativity.
 Besides all these features, Photoshop also comes with the video editor tool with enough options and tools for basic usage.